ngocle03/Carbon-Emission-Analysis/README.md

 | 2015 | 10840415.00     |
 | 2016 | 1640182.00      |
 | 2017 | 340271.00       |

+**🧾 Explanation**

+This query groups the data by year, sums the carbon_footprint_pcf for each year, rounds the result to 2 decimal places, and sorts the output chronologically to show the trend over time.

+**💡 Insights & Conclusions**
+* Carbon emissions peaked sharply in 2015, with over 10.8 million CO₂e, likely due to the inclusion or expansion of major high-emitting products or companies that year.
+* 2013 and 2014 show moderate emissions growth, indicating a buildup toward the 2015 spike.
+* After 2015, emissions dropped significantly in 2016, and even further in 2017, suggesting either improved emission efficiencies, data gaps, or changes in reporting.
+* The sharp peak followed by a decline may reflect project-based data collection or operational shifts in high-emitting industries.
+Overall, the trend is not linear but marked by a sharp surge and drop, highlighting the need to examine underlying causes—such as data coverage or major product introductions—that may have driven the 2015 spike.

 ### 3.7.
 Which industry groups has demonstrated the most notable decrease in carbon footprints (PCFs) over time?